nattvara/dfb/README.md

-  backup      Backup a group of domains to a repo. recover     Mount backed up versions of domains for recovery. fsd         Control the filesystem agent.
+  backup      Backup a group of domains to a repo. recover     Mount backed up versions of domains for recovery. fsd         Control the filesystem agent. stats       Make a chart for a backup metric.

 Options:
   -h --help     Show this screen.